cosminadrianpopescu/azul/api.md

 returned.
 Otherwise, `connected` is returned if the pane is connected or `disconnected` is returned if the pane is disconnected.

+#### single_shot

+**Parameters**:

+* ev The event to which to subscribe
+* callback The callback to be executed

+Assigns a hook for a given event to be executed exactly once (the first time after the event occurs).

+#### undo

+Restores the last closed tab, float or split.
+If the `undo_restore_cmd` is set in the configuration, then that command will be executed for the closed pane content, restoring also it's content.
+The running command at the moment of the closing (if any) will not be restored.

 ### Events

 Azul triggers some custom events (not `vim` events).
 Some of the events will